vitaly/debitcredit/README.md

 In each transaction, sources are credited and destinations are debited.

+I repeat: credit is the **source** and debit is the **destination**.

-Debit and Credit affect balance of an account differently depending on the account type.
+debit and credit affect balance of an account differently depending on the account type.

-For Asset and Expense accounts, Debit increases the balance, and Credit decreases it.
-For the rest of the accounts it is the opposite. i.e. Debit decreases and Credit increases the balance.
+For Asset and Expense accounts, Debit increases the balance, and credit decreases it.
+For the rest of the accounts it is the opposite. i.e. debit decreases and credit increases the balance.

+##
+Assets + Expenses = Liabilities + Equity + Income